This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Rest as directed.
 Do not lift anything heavier than 5 pounds.
 Do not push or pull with your arms.
 You can use your arms to groom, eat, and bathe.
 Take short walks around the house.
 Gradually walk further as you feel better.
 Ask your healthcare provider when you can return to your normal activities.

 - Do not sleep on your stomach.
 This will put too much pressure on your incision.
-Sleep on your back or on the side opposite to your incision.
+Sleep on your back or on the opposite side of your incision.

 - Empty your drain as directed.
 You may need to write down how much fluid you empty from your drain each day.
 Ask your healthcare provider for more information about how to empty your drain.